emmajanedrews/base-template/_posts/2018-03-19-how-to-qualify-for-a-va-loan.md

 First, though, I want to explain the three main benefits of the VA loan:

 **1. The VA loan offers 100% financing,** which means there is no down payment involved.
 There are still closing costs, so talk to your lender and real estate agent.
-The lender can offer you a credit, and the agent can see if the seller would be willing to help with closing costs. &nbsp;
+The lender can offer you a credit, and the agent can see if the seller would be willing to help with closing costs.

 **2. There’s no mortgage insurance** with the VA loan, which saves you between $200 and $400 a month compared to an FHA loan.